Create a Bulletin Board Web App with React & Redux State Management

 This code defines a React component called PostAuthor that displays the name of the author of a post based on the provided userId prop.
 Let's go through the code to understand its functionality:

-1. The code imports the useSelector hook from the "react-redux" library, as well as the selectAllUsers selector function from the "../users/usersSlice" file.
+useSelectorhook from the "react-redux" library, as well as theselectAllUsersselector function from the "../users/usersSlice" file. - The

-3. Inside the component, the useSelector hook is used to retrieve the array of users from the Redux store, using the selectAllUsers selector function.
+useSelectorhook is used to retrieve the array of users from the Redux store, using theselectAllUsersselector function. - The

-6. The component's JSX code renders a <span> element that displays the name of the author.
-If an author is found (i.e., author is truthy), it displays the author's name.
-Otherwise, it displays "Unknown Author".
+<span>element that displays the name of the author.
+If an author is found (i.e.,authoris truthy), it displays the author's name.
+Otherwise, it displays "Unknown Author". - Finally, the

 In summary, this code provides a component that takes a userId prop and uses it to find the corresponding author's name from the Redux store's user data.
 It renders the author's name or "Unknown Author" if the author is not found.
 This component can be used to display the author's name in a post or any other relevant context.